nithinlycanz/nithinlycanz.github.io/README.md

 ## Basic for using my code is given here ##

 Step 1
-        go to main index.js and run it
+        go to main index.js

+        $run it

 Step 2
          install npm packages